amirouche/nomunofu/src/arew/srfi/srfi-151.md

 ### Abstract

-This library offers a coherent and comprehensive set of procedures for performing bitwise logical operations on integers; it is accompanied by a reference implementation of the spec in terms of a set of seven core operators.
+This library offers a coherent and comprehensive set of procedures for performing bitwise logical operations on integers.

 ### Reference